-Widening participation refers to the work done in education to increase the number of young people entering higher education and more specifically increasing the proportion of these students who are from underrepresented groups.
+Widening participation refers to the work done in education to increase the number of young people entering higher education, and more specifically increasing the proportion of these students who are from underrepresented groups.
 It has long been the priority of higher education providers but now gains more attention from schools, colleges, employers and external agencies.
-The aim is to create a diverse body of students at each higher education institution.
+The aim is to create a diverse body of students at each higher education institution and to ensure that all young people, irrespective of circumstances, have the information and support they need to make an informed decision about their future.

 Groups that are typically underrepresented in higher education include: